mateusznowakdev/solar/docs/DEPLOY.md

 ### Deployment

 - Set up OS on ARM64 Raspberry Pi
+  - Make sure there is at least 1GB of RAM and swap combined, otherwise you may run out of memory during kernel updates
 - Install SSH server, disable password auth, add SSH key and change other options
 - Install `avahi-daemon` for mDNS support